Table of Contents

 - To ensure our blind peer review process, all obvious references by which the referees could identify the author must be removed prior to submission; please also remove any acknowledgments.

 - We loosely follow the Chicago Manual of Style (as opposed to MLA).
-Consult our PDF Style Sheet and please format your submissions appropriately.
+Consult our Style Sheet and please format your submissions appropriately.
+Please note that the inclusion of Digital Object Identifiers (DOIs), where available, is now considered a prerequisite for final acceptance of any piece submitted to Early Theatre

 - This journal uses single quotation marks as the primary quotation style.
 Double quotation marks would appear only when quoted within single quotation marks.